Conditions

 and ==

-you can use parentheses to be more explicit.
+, but you can (and in general should) use parentheses to be more explicit.

 Of course, we can compare everything we have played around with so far.